ThisDudeBoy/discord-bot-template-advanced/CONTRIBUTING.md

 ## 🚀 How to Contribute

 ### Reporting Bugs 🐛
-- Use the GitHub issue tracker
+- Use the GitHub issue tracker with bug template
-- Check if the bug has already been reported
+- Search existing issues before creating new ones
 - Include detailed information:
-  - Node.js version
+  - Node.js version (18.0.0+ required)
-  - Discord.js version
+  - Discord.js version (v14.x)
+  - TypeScript version
+  - Operating System
   - Steps to reproduce
   - Expected vs actual behavior
-  - Screenshots if applicable
+  - Screenshots/logs if applicable
+  - Error messages in full

 ### Suggesting Features ✨
 - Open an issue with the "enhancement" label
+- Use the feature request template
 - Clearly describe the feature and its benefits
 - Include examples of how it would work
-- Consider if it fits the bot's scope and purpose
+- Consider if it fits the template's scope and purpose
+- Check Discord.js v14 compatibility
+- Consider TypeScript implementation

 ### Code Contributions 💻
 1. Fork the repository